NativeTech: Native American Technology & Art

 Where would you like to go?

-you will see how we prepare our meals.
-The mother adds some things to a venison stew she will be cooking soon, and the son brings to her some wild onions he has just gathered.
-The fire has not been started yet, but after the dried corn (which hangs to the left of the wigwam door) has been added to the mixture, the clay pot will be suspended over the fire and the stew will simmer slowly for hours.
-To the stew she will add some of the maple sugar in the birchbark makak container behind the hearth.
-The woman will use the long wooden paddle to stir the stew occasionally, and when it is finally done, she will serve the food in the birch bark dishes which sit on the woven mat in front of the hearth, using the carved wooden ladle which sits now in the other clay pot to the left.
-The meal will feed all of us, brothers and sisters, parents and grandparents, and my two unmarried aunts who helped prepare the food.
+Cooking our food we gather ...
+You will see how we prepare our meals.
+The mother adds some ingredients to a venison stew she will be cooking soon.
+Her son is just returning home and brings his mother some wild onions he has just gathered.
+The fire has not been started yet.
+Mother still wants to add some water and the dried corn that is hanging next to the wigwam door.
+When all the ingredients have been mixed, the clay pot will be suspended over the fire and the stew will simmer very slowly for several hours.
+Later, the woman may sweeten the bubbling stew.
+A birch bark storage container called a ‘makak’ sits just behind the hearth and it contains sweet crystallized maple sugar.
+The woman will use the long wooden paddle to stir the stew occasionally.
+When finally done, she will serve the food using the carved wooden ladle which sits now in the other clay pot to the left.
+For her own family, she has birch bark dishes which sit on the woven mat in front of the hearth.
+The meal will feed more than just our immediate family.
+Grandparents, uncles, aunts and cousins will also enjoy this meal.
+Our helpful neighbors may come to eat as well, and they usually bring their own dishes or cups.

 Text and Graphics